kecnry/crimpl/docs/AWSEC2.md

 * [AWSEC2Job.run_script](./api/AWSEC2Job.run_script.md)
 * [AWSEC2Job.submit_script](./api/AWSEC2Job.submit_script.md)

+If not using the default conda environment, pass the same `conda_environment` to `create_job` and the correct environment will automatically be activated before running the script.

 Note that charges are being accrued per CPU-second, so it can be costly to leave a large job EC2 instance running longer than necessary.

 To see all running EC2 instances on your AWS account, check the [AWS EC2 Console](https://console.aws.amazon.com/ec2/v2/home#Instances:) or continue reading below to access through **crimpl**.